bd/twidor/README.md

 ## Limitations

-* Key-Map labels are shortened to the first three letters, which is currently sufficient for all of the popular key-maps.
+* Keymap labels are shortened to the first three letters, which is currently sufficient for all of the popular keymaps.
-* The visual key-map does not show the mouse buttons.
+* The visual keymap does not show the mouse buttons.
-* Lessons 1-7 are tailored to the Default key-map.
-Specifically, lesson one uses only single-key chords of the Default key-map.
-Other key-maps will require chords in lesson one.
+* Lessons 1-7 are tailored to the Default keymap.
+Specifically, lesson one uses only single-key chords of the Default keymap.
+Other keymaps will require chords in lesson one.
 * Twidor silently ignores input characters that are not in the current keymap.

 ## How to Build